SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		If the current raster only has rows or columns, the element of the corresponding index will be returned.

+		:param whichRow: the number of the row
+		:param whichColumn: the number of the column
-		:return: a new Region representing the selected element or the Region if no raster
+		:return: a new Region representing the selected element or the Region itself if no raster

 **getting information about the current raster**